PBJI/SemFive/README.md

 # First Goal:
-Understand AI practicals, programs, various concepts and be able to apply and replicate this understanding without guide or hints.
+Understand AI practicals, programs, various concepts and be able to apply and demonstrate this understanding without guide or hints.
 Sunday, 03:23 05/11/2023.

 </br></br>Resources:
 > [AI Manual](./AI/AI%20Manual%20(E-next.in).pdf)